Andhaka: Shiva Purana

 Andhaka asked his minister if there was anyone who could match him in strength, majesty and riches.
 The minister informed him that he did not have the company of a beautiful woman.
 The world's most beautiful woman, he explained, was Parvati, who belonged to a matted ascetic who lived on Mount Kailāśa.
 Andhaka was advised that if he wished to be truly matchless, he should possess her.
 Andhaka sent a messenger to Shiva with the demand to hand over his wife.
 Andhaka attacked Shiva with his greatest warriors, but they were defeated by Shiva's army.

-One day, when Shiva and his Gaṇas were away, Andhaka found Parvati alone.
-She resisted Andhaka's advances, but when she found him to be too overwhelming, she requested aid from the gods.
-The battle went on for many years and when Shiva found out about this he declared a truce.
-Many attempts were made for a peaceful resolution, but Andhaka insisted on acquiring Parvati.
+One day, when Shiva was performing meditation in forest, Andhaka thought of attacking Mandar mountain.
+Terrible war took place between gods and danavs.

-He renewed the assault and his trusted general Bali single-handedly defeated all the gods and swallowed them.
+Andhaka's trusted general Bali single-handedly defeated all the gods and swallowed them.
 Shiva fired powerful weapons at Bali, which forced him to disgorge all the gods.
 In retaliation, Shiva swallowed Śukra, the guru of the Asuras.
 Andhaka then launched an attack on Indra.
 Shiva intervened to save Indra and assaulted the demon with his trident.
 However, whenever Andhaka's blood fell on the ground, a copy of him would spawn.
 Vishnu created several Mātṛkās to drink the blood of the demon every time he was hurt, preventing the spread of new demons.
-Finally, Shiva managed to decapitate Andhaka.
+Finally, Shiva decapitated Andhaka.
 According to Shiva Purana, in a twist of events, since Andhaka had chanted Shiva's name in repentance after which he was told of his biological parentage and he was made a Gaṇa chief.